 You can also access the system right now via our web clients in most modern browsers.

 Please be aware most mobile device on-screen keyboards do not provide access to function or modifier keys, limiting your experience, since you will be unable to use Emacs (or send Control-C).
 Most desktop browsers won't let you remap Control-Q.

-You can try our experimental novncxterm service as a workaround, which provides a full xterm session via VNC, with access to these keys in the floating panel.
 It can take 30 seconds or more to launch the novncxterm system, so please be patient.
-All web sessions are non-persistent — if you are disconnected, fail to connect, or receive an authentication error, you need to restart the connection again with the links below.
+All web clients are non-persistent — if you are disconnected or experience an error, you need to restart your connection again.